St. Paul's Cathedral (San Diego)

 St. Paul's Cathedral is an Episcopal church in Bankers Hill in San Diego, California.
 It is the formal seat of the bishop of the Episcopal Diocese of San Diego.
 It traces its origins to the first Protestant church in San Diego, founded in Old Town in 1853, although the building itself was only completed in 1951.

+In 2016, the church reported 1,243 members; in 2023, it reported 673 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $1,210,596.
+Average Sunday Attendance (ASA) reported by the church in 2024 was 288 persons.
+This was a relative decrease from ASA of 607 persons reported in 2015.

 Church philosophy

 The cathedral is the home to an active and growing Episcopal/Anglican parish community.
 Calling itself "the Cathedral 4 the City", St. Paul's describes its mission as "bringing together the ancient rhythms of liturgy and sacred music set to a progressive beat that thoughtfully engages the critical issues of social justice facing our world".

-People of all faith backgrounds or none are welcomed.
-The congregation is greeted each Sunday with an announcement reminding them that "whoever you are and wherever you are on the journey of faith, you are welcome to participate in all that we do here at Saint Paul's".
-In keeping with this, the church practices "open Communion," using a variation on the Iona Community Invitation: "This is the table not of the church but of Jesus Christ.
+The church practices "open Communion," using a variation on the Iona Community Invitation: "This is the table not of the church but of Jesus Christ.
 It is made ready for those who love him and who want to love him more.
 So come, you who have much faith and you who have little; you who have been here often and you who have not been for a long time or ever before; you who have tried to follow and you who have failed; come, not because the Church invites you; it is Christ, and he invites you to meet him here."

 The church is grounded in a high-church traditional liturgy and expression of Christian faith, but at the same time maintains robust interfaith bonds throughout the community.
 The cathedral also works with the local Islamic community to promote religious tolerance.